webpack-contrib/stylus-loader/README.md

 Default: `undefined`

 Prepends `Stylus` code before the actual entry file.
-In this case, the `stylus-loader` will not override the source but just **prepend** the entry's content.
+In this case, the `stylus-loader` will not override the source but will simply **prepend** the entry's content.

-This is especially useful when some of your Stylus variables depend on the environment:
+This is especially useful when some of your Stylus variables depend on the environment.

 > [!NOTE]
 >
 > Since you're injecting code, this will break the source mappings in your entry file.
-Often there's a simpler solution than this, like multiple Stylus entry files.
+> Often there's a simpler solution than this, such as using multiple Stylus entry files.

 #### `string`